There’s a place a few blocks from where I live.

 To sit at the end of the bar and see if the silence still holds me.

-Like scratching that scar to see if it still stings.
+Like scratching a scar to see if it still stings.

 They probably don’t know.